drkaizeng/statistics_and_engineering_lab/docs/python_projects/linear_regression.md

 **Project status:** Complete

 This work is part of my first Rust project (see [here](../rust_projects/linear_regression.md)).
-The aim is to learn how to write Python bindings for Rust code.
+The aim is to learn how to write Python bindings for Rust code, combining the high-performance Rust kernel and Python flexibility with enterprise-grade DevOps.

 ## Roadmap